 Skip to main content

-Find out more about krill, a tiny fish found throughout the world’s ocean.
-Find out which krill is sustainable and where to buy sustainable krill.
+Find out more about krill, a small, shrimp-like crustacean found throughout the world’s ocean.
+Find out which krill are sustainable and where to buy sustainable krill.

 Antarctic krill are small, shrimp-like crustaceans found in dense swarms in the Southern Ocean.
 They are a vital species in the food chain, so must only be fished in a sustainable way.